RilianTech/wolverine.nats/README.md

 - **Request/Reply Pattern** - `InvokeAsync<T>` support using NATS inbox
 - **Multi-Tenancy** - Account-based isolation (future consideration)

+### ⚠️ Known Limitations

+#### Scheduled Send
+NATS does not support native scheduled send functionality.
+When using Wolverine's scheduled send features (e.g., `SendAsync` with `DeliveryOptions.ScheduleDelay`), messages will be wrapped in Wolverine's internal "scheduled-envelope" format and held by Wolverine until the scheduled time.

+This differs from NATS JetStream's NAK with delay functionality, which is designed for consumer-side message redelivery rather than producer-side scheduled sending.
+See [NATS Server Issue #2846](https://github.com/nats-io/nats-server/issues/2846) for more details on NATS's approach to delayed message delivery.

 ## Architecture

 This transport follows Wolverine's standard transport patterns: